-Reasons for not becoming vegan often seem to come down to the idea that it’s hard.
-But what if we shifted our perspective to include the nonhuman beings that are eaten?
+Reasons for not becoming vegan often seem to come down to the idea that it’s hard to be vegan.
+But what if we widened our perspective to include the nonhuman beings that are eaten every day?
 Eating meat is hard.
 For others.
-Not being eaten is much easier.
+It’s much easier not to be eaten.

 Live in an Urban Centre

 “Residential energy use and non-diesel motor fuel are each responsible for about 1.2 billion tons of carbon dioxide emissions each year, out of total U.S. emissions of 6 billion tons.
 So these sources together reflect about 40 percent of America’s carbon footprint,” states Harvard professor of economics Edward Glaeser.
 The key to lowering that footprint, then, is reducing energy use and driving time and urban centres create more opportunities to do that than the suburbs do.